DevExpress/testcafe/docs/articles/templates/selectors/filter-dom-by-predicates.md

 Functions that search for elements in the DOM tree allow you to use a `filterFn` predicate to filter the matched set.

-The `filterFn` predicate is executed on the client side.
-It takes the following parameters.
+The `filterFn` predicate is executed on the client side and accepts the following parameters:

 Parameter | Description
 ------ | -----